 Thinking about undergoing a breast enlargement, revision or lift?

 Breast augmentation is the most popular cosmetic treatments, accounting for 15.8% of the world’s cosmetic surgical procedures.
 Chances are you know someone who has had implants or a lift.
-You’ve probably read plenty of information and advice on the internet, and you may have already consulted with a cosmetic surgeon.
+You’ve probably read plenty of information and advice on the internet, and you may have already consulted with a cosmetic practitioner.

 But there are several facts about your breast augmentation surgery that you’re likely not to know.
 This information isn’t often shared on websites and online forums, nor is it commonly disclosed by cosmetic or plastic surgeons.